 Working on trying to find an answer to this question, I realised that the real battle going on in Africa, is not between the West and the East but between us Africans, who are struggling to find decent leaderships and good governance.
 As this series will make clear, in my view it is tribalism which has robbed us of that decent leadership for decades.
 Indeed, for me, giving what I have seen and heard during these two films and over the past 15 years reporting my continent, I can now say, without hesitation, that western democracy will never work in my continent - as long as we fail to de-tribalise.

-For part two, (available to view here from Wednesday, September 3) I travelled to Ghana and Botswana in search of African countries that do seem to be winning the battle for good government.
+For part two of the documentary, I travelled to Ghana and Botswana in search of African countries that do seem to be winning the battle for good government.
 What was it, I wanted to know, that they have got right.
 What could we all learn from them?

 In Ghana we saw what good leadership and governance really meant - genuinely developed democracy that seems to be working.
 We also looked at how they do business with outsiders, mainly the Chinese - but what impressed me the most is Ghana is s one of few, if not, the only African country which was clearly listening to its people and responding to the pressure put on them by some of the civil society groups - something very strange in my continent.
 Many Africans will tell you that once, we have elected our leaders, they become the "Big Men", we can no longer talk to them or hold them (the leaders) to account; any demonstration or strikes will always be met by brute force.
 In Ghana that does not seem to be happening.